Elan-Rubin/SysProg-Class/assignments/2-StudentDB/a2-questions.md

 1. In this assignment I asked you provide an implementation for the `get_student(...)` function because I think it improves the overall design of the database application.
 After you implemented your solution do you agree that externalizing `get_student(...)` into it's own function is a good design strategy?
 Briefly describe why or why not.

     > **Answer**:  I feel like externalizing the get_student() function is a good idea, because it makes the database application design a little more abstracted.
-Abstraction is generally good for
+Abstraction is generally helpful because it allows developers to hop in without having to learn how all of it works behind the scenes.

 2. Another interesting aspect of the `get_student(...)` function is how its function prototype requires the caller to provide the storage for the `student_t` structure: